fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Let’s check if mysql is working.
 Log in using `mysql -uroot`.
 Exit using `exit;`

 Secure the installation by creating a root password.
 I will use “rootpass”.
 Type: `mysqladmin --user=root password "rootpass"` and press enter.

 Now try logging in using `mysql -uroot -prootpass`.

 If you login, it means everything is working.
 Exit using `CTRL-C`.

-#### Setting up a user, password and database for the application
 It’s a good practice to create the database with a specific user and password and not use the root user from the application.

 In the next section we will be creating a visitor counter application, so we will create a database called “counter”.
 We will access this database with the user “counter_app” and the password “mypassword”.